What to expect

 If your application is successful, you will be shortlisted and invited along to one of our assessment centres.
 Here is some important information for you to know:

-- Our assessment centres last an entire morning (from 9.30 am to 12.30 pm) and will run on selected days from Monday 8 to Thursday 18 April 2019.
+- Our assessment centres last an entire morning (from 9.30 am to 12.30 pm) and will run on selected days over the course of two weeks (dates TBC).

 - Approximately 30 applicants will be invited to each.